cchrist67/EC2-CostManager/README.md

 # EC2-CostManager

 The EC2CostManager starts and stops AWS EC2 instances on a schedule you define based on an OP_MODE tag on your EC2 instances.
 The schedule is defined in UTC time.
-The CloudFormation script creates two lamda functions (a starter and a stopper), one IAM role, and four CloudWatch Schedule rules (two stopper rules and two starter rules).
+The CloudFormation script creates two lamda functions (EC2-Starter-Lambda and a EC2-Stopper-Lambda), one IAM role (LambdaEC2Role), and four CloudWatch Schedule rules - two for DEV_WEEK instances and two for BIZ_WEEK instances (two stopper rules and two starter rules).

 Instructions: